 - a.
 All Ethos Leaders and staff are EXPECTED to uphold and model ALL the school's values. - b.
-Annual Ethos Day celebrating dignity led by the Ethos Leaders to promote celebration of individuality. - c.
-Online safety to include critical thinking with Mini Police running a session for parents about critical thinking linked to the prevent agenda. - d.
-Children to be provided with opportunities to meet people from specific groups who they may not normally meet within their locality to work towards eradicating ignorance that can be exploited. - e.
-History curriculum to promote opportunities to learn about individuals who have made a difference standing against discrimination through their words and actions e.g. Rosa Parks, Martin Luther King, Stephen Hawkins, the suffragettes, William Wilberforce, Sir Nicholas Winton, Nelson Mandela, Florence Nightingale, Amelia Earhart, Gandhi this list is not exhaustive. - f.
-Literature that allows children to consider how people can be treated unfairly and how people can make a difference see appendix A for a list of literature that current Ethos Leaders (2019) have made for books every child should have the opportunity to read in their time at Grayrigg School.
+Annual Ethos Day celebrating Belonging and Justice led by the Ethos Leaders to promote celebration of individuality. - c.
+Online safety to include critical thinking with a parental curriculum linked to online behaviour. - d.
+Children are provided with opportunities to meet people from specific groups who they may not normally meet within their locality to work towards eradicating ignorance that can be exploited. - e.
+Curriculum to promote opportunities to learn about individuals who have made a difference standing against discrimination through their words and actions - f.
+Literature that allows children to consider how people can be treated unfairly and how people can make a difference. - g.
+Children encouraged to respectfully question adults when they believe there has been an injustice thus equipping children with the tools they need to be a good ally.